chandravamshi-ai/Python/OOPS/Class and Object/README.md

 print(dog.species) # Output: Dog
 ```

+**Understanding `self` in Python**

+In Python, self is used to represent the instance of the class.
+It allows access to the attributes and methods of the class in object-oriented programming.
+When you create an instance of a class, self helps to differentiate between instance attributes (variables) and local variables within methods.

+**Key Points about self**
+* Represents the Instance: self represents the instance of the class.
+It is used to access variables and methods associated with the current object.
+* First Parameter in Methods: self is always the first parameter in the instance methods of a class, but it does not need to be passed explicitly when calling the method.
+* Naming: You can name the first parameter of instance methods anything you like (it's just a convention to use self), but self is widely accepted and recommended for clarity.

 ### 2. The `__init__` Method

 The `__init__` method is a special method in Python classes.
 It is called when an instance (object) of the class is created.
 This method initializes the attributes of the class.